YoavTC/israware-microgame-template/README.md

 ### Exporting

+> You're also welcome to make a new branch of this repo with your Microgame, so you can keep updating it!

 Please make sure you credited everyone needed, and made a file in the Microgame's directory with your information for crediting. <br>
 Then click `Assets/Export Package...` and deselect everything but the Microgame's assets directory and the Settings file. <br>
 ![](https://i.imgur.com/9dSVFYK.png) <br>